-The confidence scores (also called bases trust information or confidence values) is a number assigned to each base in chromatogram that shows how much
+Definition: The confidence score (also called bases trust information or confidence value or quality value) is a number assigned to each base in a chromatogram showing how much

 that base is trusted.
 A small confidence score means that the predicted base can’t be trusted too much (the base caller may be wrong).
 The confidence score can